-Russia’s opposition complains of stolen parliamentary elections as reports of ballot stuffing and tampering flood in
+Putin’s party expected to maintain its grip on the Duma as opposition complains of stolen vote

 United Russia has won all four Duma elections since 2003, two with a supermajority: 300 of the 450 seats.
 It held 334 seats in the previous Duma, giving the Kremlin a compliant body that was criticized for rushing through repressive laws.

-“The elections are being stolen from us,” said Mikhail Lobanov, 38, a university lecturer running with the Communist Party in southwest Moscow.
-He faces an uphill battle against United Russia’s high-profile candidate, state TV host Yevgeny Popov.
+Lobanov, the Communist Party candidate in southwest Moscow, faced an uphill battle against United Russia’s high-profile candidate, said state TV host Yevgeny Popov.

 “We knew that the assurances of clean elections in Moscow were a bluff, so we prepared an army of observers in advance,” he tweeted.
 “But our observers are not enough.”
 He said he had seen many cases of ballot stuffing.